-For Mead "The Self" (an awareness of who we • where you are - alone at home or in a public are) has two related aspects:
+For Mead "The Self" (an awareness of who we are) has two related aspects:

 - An "I" aspect based around your opinion of yourself as a whole.
-You respond to the behaviour of others as an "I" and Mead called this "the unsocialised self". - A "Me" aspect that consists of an awareness of how other people expect us to behave in any given situation - something he called "the socialised self"
+You respond to the behaviour of others as an "I" and Mead called this "the unsocialised self". - A "Me" aspect that consists of an awareness of how other people expect us to behave in any given situation something he called "the socialised self"

-These ideas can be illustrated in the following
+These ideas can be illustrated in the following way.